Bernardo Frizoni

-Bernardo Frizoni (born 12 March 1990 in Volta Redonda) is a Brazilian football player who plays for Czech club TJ Slavoj Mýt.
+Bernardo Frizoni (born 12, March 1990) is a Brazilian football player who plays for Czech club Motorlet Prague.

 Career

 FK Bodva Moldava nad Bodvou

 In winter 2011, Bernardo Frizoni has signed contract for Slovak club FK Bodva Moldava nad Bodvou.

 FK Viktoria Žižkov

 On 18 February 2019, Viktoria Žižkov announced that they had signed Bernardo on a contract until 30 June 2019.

-Slavoj Mýto

-In August–September 2020, Bernardo joined Czech amateur club TJ Slavoj Mýto.
-As of October 2021, Bernardo was still playing for the club.